medined/silver-argint/docs/00-order-of-scripts.md

 This project has a lot of scripts.
 The code block below shows one possible order to run them.

+The VPC_ID parameter is optional.
+If it is not provided, then a VPC will be created.
+However, if a VPC is specified, then you need to specify SUBNET_ID

+Using multple subnets has not yet be tested.

 ```
 cat <<EOF > $HOME/va-oit.cloud.env